mbn-code/Algoritmeanalyse-og-optimering/README.md

 - How do you analyze an algorithm?
 - How can algorithms be analyzed to develop optimized algorithms for practical implementations to save time and computational resources?
 - How do you typically calculate and compare time and space complexities in real-world scenarios for algorithms?
-- What practical software examples demonstrate that algorithm optimization has benefited the project?

 ## Questions